 - Define custom attributes and object classes in one file.
 Typically, this file is the

 99-user.ldif.
-You can specify a different file name that the server writes to using the
+You can specify a different file name that the Directory Server writes to using the

 X-SCHEMA-FILEelement and the file name in the definition, as in the following example.